geobreed/zettelnotes/resource/Planet Money/2008/09/p(080918) Ralph Reed Lands on Planet Money.md

 The defending party in election can be burdened with a perspective of responsibility to the crisis.
 One way is to [[Admit, Learn, Contrast]].

-Some really believe in [[Laffer Curve Theory]]
+Some really believe in [[Laffer Curve Theory]].
+But this crisis is a perfect storm of unintended consequences

-A theory about ratio of tax revenue and tax rate to be levied.
-That there is a curve that can chart and maximizes government tax revenue.
-Even though no consensus on what shape the curve is.

-Popularized by supply side economist Arthur Laffer that above certain threshold increasing the tax rate only decreasing government tax revenue.

 ----